Tuesday, June 5, 2018.

 Mick’s wife Mary is adorable and sweet and welcoming and “No problem at all, glad to help” in that matchless, straightforward Midwestern way I keep experiencing over and over.
 Mick shows me the bathroom where Mary’s already set out towels for me and turned on the light.
 I pass by the living room and there are about 8 chairs set up.
 “Oh, sorry about that.
 Church choir’s rehearsing tonight.
 And we’re getting’ ready to head to our place in Eastern Tennessee this weekend.
 Oh, you’d love it there!”

 In the bathroom I notice a plaque dedicated to Mick O’Brien, Fire Chief.
 A few minutes later I’m in the the kitchen with the O’Briens.
 Mary is digging out fruit for me.
 Banana, a bag of blueberries, cherries.
 Ice water.
 Something’s in the oven.
 Banana cake?!

 “Not anymore,” says Mick.
 He’s 81.

 They mention their girls.
 A daughter lives in Georgia and is meeting them with the grandkids in Tennessee.
 “Oh, she’d get a real kick out of meeting you!”
 The O’Briens agree on this for sure.
 I ask about their other daughter’s whereabouts.
-But she was killed in a car accident when she was 18.
+She was killed in a car accident when she was 18.
 Mary sees my shock and sadness, and she says (reassuring me!)
 “Aww, I know.
 It was 23 years ago.
 We’ve made our peace with it now.
 We had 18 wonderful years with her.”